WXSD-Sales/azure-based-membership-management/README.md

    ```

 8. Run the Scheduler locally
-   This command will run in the foreground and invoke the scheduler every minute until you terminate the command:
+   This command will run in the foreground and invoke the scheduler every minute until you terminate the command.
+In a new terminal window:
    ```
    ./vendor/bin/sail php artisan schedule:work
    ```

 9. Run the Queue Worker
    Start a queue worker and process new jobs as they are pushed onto the queue.
-This command will continue to run until it is manually stopped or you close your terminal:
+This command will continue to run until it is manually stopped or you close your terminal.
+In a new terminal window:
    ```
    ./vendor/bin/sail php artisan queue:work
    ```